mikemaccana/powershell-profile/README.md

 ### For a decent, tabbed terminal

-Windows 10 build 1766 (run `[Environment]::OSVersion` to see your build) includes Sets - which provides a tabbed terminal out of the box when you start Powershell Core 6 (and probably other apps but I don't care).
+Future builds of Windows will have Sets - which provides a tabbed terminal out of the box when you start Powershell Core 6 (and probably other apps but I don't care).

 <img src="windows-console.png"/>

-The process isn't ideal (you start a tab, then pick what app to run each time from 'Search the web and Windows') but Microsoft are [still working on Sets](https://github.com/Microsoft/console/issues/49) and a way to quickly start another tab of the same type as the current one should come in future.
+In the meantime you can use [Groupy](https://www.stardock.com/products/groupy/) (paid, 30 day free trial) to do the same thing as Sets.
+This is currently my recommendation for a terminal on Windows - Microsoft's terminal works the best with the fewest bugs.

-If you have an older build of Windows, [ConEmu](https://conemu.github.io/) is your best bet.
+Otherwise [ConEmu](https://conemu.github.io/) is your best bet (it has some contrast issues which make it hard to see the open tab, and is hampered by its author's desire for Windows XP support).
 [Hyper](https://hyper.is/) may be promising in future but [currently has issues with Powershell](https://github.com/zeit/hyper/issues/1121).
-Likewise
+Likewise (cmder)[http://cmder.net/] promises a lot but is just ConEmu and some additional things you might not necessarily want.

 ### For 'less' and a bunch of other useful stuff